-3.1 After restarting your computer, double-click the Belkin Wireless Networking Utility icon on the desktop screen.

-3.2 The Belkin Wireless Networking Utility screen will appear.
+- 3.1 After restarting your computer, double-click the Belkin Wireless Networking Utility icon on the desktop screen. - 3.2 The Belkin Wireless Networking Utility screen will appear.

-3.3 Select a network to connect to from the "Available Networks" list and click "Connect"
+3.3 Select a network to which to connect from the "Available Networks" list and click "Connect".